fjavadi/Hierarchical-part-based-disentanglement-of-pose-and-appearance/README.md

 - wandb = 0.9.6 (For saving results and visualization)

 ## Dataset
-The code can be applied on any unlabled image dataset. data_processing notebook saves image datasets as hdf5 files. data_loader.py only accepts hdf5 files.
+The code can be applied on any unlabled image dataset. data_processing notebook saves image datasets as hdf5 files. data_loader.py only accepts hdf5 files as its input.
 For new datasets, firstly you need to store it as a hdf5 dataset, then modify the data_loader.py file.

 ## Training